[4DOS.INFO]

 • MS-DOS Version Info Short MS-DOS Version history

 • MS-Support Microsoft has stopped supporting DOS and taken most pages, tools and knowledge base articles off their servers.
-On this page, you can search the few remaining KB articles dealing somehow with DOS (select "MS-DOS" in the left-hand box)
+On this page, you can search the few remaining KB articles dealing in some way with DOS.

 • Books about Win CL List of books about the Windows command line

-• Neal Stephenson In the beginning was the command line.
-Unauthorized online publication.
+• Neal Stephenson In the beginning was the command line, by Neal Stephenson.
+Download here.

 DOS Batch Newsgroups